Japanese restaurant in Schaumburg expanding amid pandemic protocols

 "It's been open three years and it's been packed the whole time," Tamura said.

-The expansion, which he and Park hope to complete within two months, will give them space for 37 more seats in addition to the bar amenity.
+The expansion, which he hopes to complete within two months, will give them space for 37 more seats in addition to the bar amenity.

-Tamura believes the additional space will serve him well even after COVID restrictions are lifted.
+Tamura believes the additional space will serve him well even after coronavirus restrictions are lifted.

 Schaumburg Community Development Director Julie Fitzgerald sees the expansion as evidence of a faith in the future many business owners still carry.